Closed sidewalks: The gap between requirements and reality is glaring.

 Yet all too often, Public Works has issued permits allowing contractors to close sidewalks simply because a sidewalk exists on the other side of

-Of the 131 permits we received, only 4 included temporary access plans that go beyond installing closed sidewalk signs.
+Of the 131 permits we received in 2016, only 4 included temporary access plans that go beyond installing closed sidewalk signs.

 - Three mentioned providing overhead protection